scratchlyurl/go/README.md

 `/!` | add the name of a wiki category
 `/d` | add a discussion forum id (the number/s after https://scratch.mit.edu/discuss/) at the end to take you to that certain forum thread
-`/y` | add a Youtube video id (Scratch Youtube video player)
+`/y` | add a Youtube video id (Scratch Youtube video player) `/-` | add anything to take you anywhere else you can find on the scratch website (leave blank for homepage)

 ###Base 36 decoding